taylanmayckon/taylanmayckon/README.md

 ## Hey there, I'm Taylan Mayckon!
 Here's a quick overview of me.

+- Currently a phase 1 student at EmbarcaTech
-- Currently developing the F-Carranca Aerodesign team's Embedded Telemetry System
+- Former developer of the F-Carranca Aerodesign telemetry system
 - Founding member of the new robotics team at UNIVASF, Caatronics
 - Computer Engineering Student at UNIVASF
 - I have extensive knowledge with Microcontrolers and Raspberry Pi